SamKettlewell/MATH2231/README.md

 # MATH2231
-Python Notebooks for MATH2231 and additiona Pythonl files for aiding 2230 coursework
+Python Notebooks for MATH2231 and additional Python files for aiding MATH2230 coursework